KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/getting_started/kempner_policies_for_responsible_use.md

 ## Communication

-Please ensure you are in the cluster-users channel in the Kempner slack space.
+Please ensure you are in the `#cluster-users` slack channel in the Kempner slack space.
 Make use of this channel if you run into any issues.